rsekman/lazycellrenderer/README.md

 ## Demo and building

-The cell renderer is demonstrated with a small program that populates the view with
+The cell renderer is demonstrated with a small program that populates the model with many rows.
+The user can watch the computed values being filled in successively.
+Trace output in the console shows that only those values that would be visible are computed.
+Buttons for scrolling to the top/middle/bottom of the view can be used to check.
+Press `ESC` to exit.

 Build with meson:
 ```sh